kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/dex/_index.md

 ```

 #### Make the client secret accessible to Gloo
-To be able to act as our OIDC client, Gloo needs to have access to the **client secret** we just defined, so that it can
+To be able to act as our OIDC client, Gloo needs to have access to the **client secret** we defined in the Dex configuration,
-use it to identify itself with the Dex authorization server.
-Gloo expects the client secret to be stored in a specific format
+so that it can use it to identify itself with the Dex authorization server.
+Gloo expects the client secret to be stored
-inside of a Kubernetes `Secret`.
+in a specific format inside of a Kubernetes `Secret`.

 Let's create the secret and name it `oauth`: